- Drug Overdose Prevention Program Guidelines for Implementation

 - Important elements of the Drug Overdose Prevention Program.

-Drug overdose prevention training should be tailored to needs of identified responders and the population and environment they may encounter.
-Specific cultural aspects of the community where the overdose prevention interventions may take place should be addressed in the training.
+Drug overdose prevention education should be tailored to needs of identified responders and the population and environment they may encounter.
+Specific cultural aspects of the community where the overdose prevention interventions may take place should be addressed.

 - Take into account the overdose responder's previous education and medical knowledge.